primappratama/UNOIA/README.md

 ![Welcome](showtime.jpg)

-# TILAS (Thrift in Love and Stuff)
+# UNOIA

-**TILAS** is a mobile application built for Android using Kotlin.
-The purpose of this app is to create a space for users to browse, buy, and sell second-hand items (thrift) and promote local products or artworks.
+**UNOIA** is a mobile application built for Android using Kotlin.
+The purpose of this app is to create a platform for users to explore and express their style and identity through fashion, as part of UNOIA a clothing brand that started as a college project and grew into a creative movement.

 This project was created for a university assignment in Mobile Application Development.

 ## Features

-- Home screen with recommended sellers and hot items
+- Home screen
 - Product listings with images and prices
 - Basic navigation using BottomNavigationView
 - Search bar and shopping bag icon